Users

 • * (asterisk)

-4. Confirm the password by typing it again.
+8. Confirm password by typing it again.

 A notification appears confirming that the user has been added.